reymon359/how-to-live/advices/Give credit/index.md

 When someone helped you with something.

-It is about being honest and keeping yout integrity.
+It is about being honest and keeping your integrity.

-When you give credit to others you are showing them respect and being grateful.
+When you give credit to others, you are showing them respect and being grateful.

 Include an acknowledgements section in a report if you need to credit someone.